pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ## Operations per group

 Window functions can do more than aggregation.
-They can also be seen as an operation with a groups.
+They can also be seen as an operation within a group.
 If for instance you want to `sort` the values within a `group`, you can write `col("value").sort().over("group")` and voila, sorted by group.

 Let's see filter out some rows to make this more clear.